 It’s only fair that we now help our collaborators and clients to get swiftly up to speed on the joys of taking charge of one’s own way of working.

 Switching from working on-location to off-location makes a difference, sometimes an annoying difference.
-But in a work context, we owe it to the people who rely on us — be they clients, colleagues or collaborators — to be responsible and professional about it.
+But during a pandemic lockdown it may be necessary to keep the wheels turning.
+And we owe it to the people who rely on us — be they clients, colleagues from work or collaborators — to be responsible and professional about it.

 The secret to success — making sure the wheels of creativity, interaction and work continue spinning smoothly — is more about mindset than about tools (though they are important too).

 It comes down to resilience, especially on an individual level.
 The new world of work has changed a lot and to be frank, we all need to get to grips with it.
 It’s a responsibility and also a privilege.
 Embrace it!

 Let’s start with the most common activity — remote meetings.